 Laban says that Jacob is his bone and flesh: tu sês propit il gno vuès (you are indeed my bone) e la mê cjar (and my flesh).
 You will perhaps remember a similar wording from Gjenesi 2:23, when Adam says of Eve: e je vuès dai miei vues (she is bone of my bones) e cjar de mê cjar (and flesh of my flesh).

 Laban then says that because they are related, Jacob must not serve him for nothing; he asks Jacob to tell him what his wages are: disimi tu trop che o ai di dâti (tell me how much I have to give you).
 Jacob asks to take Rachel as wife, who was more beautiful than her sister Leah; he offers to serve Laban for seven years before taking her.
-You read that Leah had subdued eyes: vôi smavits, but that Rachel was more beautiful in both outline and face: e jere plui ben fate e biele di muse.
+You read that Leah had subdued eyes: vôi smavits, but that Rachel was more beautiful in both form and face: e jere plui ben fate e biele di muse.

 In verse 18, you find the expression volê ben, meaning to love; note the use of the preposition a with it.
 You read: Jacop i voleve ben a Rachêl (Jacob loved Rachel).